Gaussian approximation for Extreme Points in Laguerre tessellations: Introduction

 where $\operatorname{Lip}_1$ denotes the class of all Lipschitz functions $h: \R \to \R$ with Lipschitz constant at most one.
 The Kolmogorov distance, obtained by restricting the test functions to indicators of half-lines, is given by

-In the following main result of our paper, we establish a quantitative central limit theorem for $F_n$, providing a presumably optimal rate of convergence, which is optimal in the Kolmogorov case.
+In the following main result of our paper, we establish a quantitative central limit theorem for $F_n$ for all the three models, providing a presumably optimal rate of convergence, which is optimal in the Kolmogorov case.

 \begin{theorem} Let $\eta$ be either (a) $\eta_\beta$ with $\beta>-1$, or (b) $\eta_\beta'$ with $\beta>5d+1$, or (c) $\widetilde \eta$.
 Then there exists $0 < C_1\le C_2<\infty$ depending only on $d,\beta,\gamma$ such that